|

 268 pages;11 chapters

-About It exhaustively analyzes all the historical enactments
+to Do About It exhaustively analyzes all the historical

-beginning of America to convincingly prove with evidence the
+since the beginning of America to convincingly prove with evidence

 -